komodo108/GUTS/README.md

 # GUTS
+This project will not be maintained any further.
+The source is available for anyone whp wants to update the game.

 ### Motivation
 This project was made for a hackathon (GUTS 2017), in 48 hours.
 It is an asynchronous co-op game played over the internet.